The latest release of the Open Targets Platform — 21.06 — is now available at platform.opentargets.org.

 Ensembl release 104 saw the retirement of BAC clone-based gene names; they have been replaced by Ensembl gene stable IDs.
 This means that some gene names in the Platform will have changed, and users will no longer be able to search by the BAC clone-based names.
 For example, AC116366.1 will now be referred to as ENSG00000283782.

-If you have any questions or comments about the new release, or suggestions of additional data you would like to see in the Platform, join the Open Targets Community or send us an email at email@example.com.
+If you have any questions or comments about the new release, or suggestions of additional data you would like to see in the Platform, let us know on the Open Targets Community.
 You can also follow us on Twitter and LinkedIn, or subscribe to our newsletter to get the latest news.